-In the past, naturally aspirated engines used to be common, and turbocharged engines were rarer.
+In the past, naturally aspirated cars used to be common, and turbocharged engines were rarer.
 That’s changed.
-Now, it’s the opposite with downsized turbocharged engines being common and naturally aspirated engines being rarer and more sought after.
+Now, it’s the opposite, with downsized turbocharged engines being common and naturally aspirated engines being rarer and more sought after.

 The discussion on which is better is similar to the debate regarding the difference between electric versus gasoline vehicles.
 It comes down to a matter of preference, but there are characteristics of each that stand out.
 Check out the Engineering Explained video below for a great explanation of a few downsides of turbocharged engines.

 This type of engine uses forced induction to increase the efficiency and power output of the engine by forcing extra air into the combustion chamber.
 Because the compressor can force more air into the combustion chamber than an engine using atmospheric pressure alone, it also can send more fuel into the engine, giving it more potential power.
-However, there are reasons not to buy into the currently revved up interest in the turbocharged engine.
-Five downsides of turbocharged engines are found below.
+However, there are reasons not to buy into the currently revved-up interest in the turbocharged engine.

 Throttle response is a measure of vehicle responsiveness, which looks at how fast an engine can increase its power output in response to the driver’s request for acceleration.
 With a turbo engine, you’re waiting for it to spool up to produce torque, or power, to the engine.
 The more torque an engine produces, the harder the car will work.
 In some vehicles, at 50% throttle, you’re capable of full boost, which makes the pedal pointless because you’re at full boost and can’t modulate, or adjust, the torque.